 Capacity will ascertain stakeholder needs and be fanatical about delivery of reliable and quality services.
 We will be more proactive and relationship based as we manage the assets of more clients and deal directly with thousands of customers.
 We will also improve customer feedback mechanisms.
-A two year work programme has been instituted to meet the stakeholder responsiveness target.
+An extensive work programme has been instituted to continuously improve our responsiveness to clients and customers.
+Capacity is committed to maintaining and developing its relationship with its shareholders and a "no surprises" policy of open communication.